-If you would like a paper to be considered for an award, please indicate it at the time of submission by making a note on the title as well as in the accompanying email making sure to indicate the award for which you want the paper to be considered.
+If you would like a paper to be considered for an award, please indicate it at the time of submission by making a note on the title as well as in the accompanying email to indicate the award for which you want the paper to be considered.
 Division Awards, some with an honorarium, will be given for the best paper in the following categories:

-- Best Paper Overall
+- ODC Division Best Paper

-- Rupe Chisholm Best Theory-to-Practice Paper
+- Rupe Chisholm Practical Theory Award

 - Best Paper based on a Dissertation (student must be the sole author)

-- Best Action Research Paper
+- ODC Division Best Action Research Paper